Financial Aid and Scholarships

 - Financial aid and what’s new for this year

 - Scholarship opportunities

 If you are eligible for financial aid from the school(s) to which you apply, you will receive information from that school after your application is accepted.
 (You may need to take a test, write an essay or go for a competition to be eligible.)

 Visit the office of Financial Aid/Scholarships at your individual schools (online) for a listing of potential scholarships offered by that college.

 Most scholarship aid is organized into a package from your college after they receive your FAFSA information.
 The aid package may consist of (a) grants, (b) loans, and/or (c) work study/internships.
 Please work closely with the college financial aid office you plan to attend.

-FAFSA (Free Application for Federal Student Aid) Information available online beginning October 1st www.fafsa.ed.gov.
+FAFSA (Free Application for Federal Student Aid) Information available online beginning in December www.fafsa.ed.gov.
 FAFSA is required by all colleges before you’re considered for need-based loans or financial aid.
-A FAFSA can be submitted beginning October 1st of your senior year at www.fafsa.ed.gov.
-I
+A FAFSA can be submitted beginning December (Class of 2024 only) of your senior year at www.fafsa.ed.gov.

 If you expect need-based aid from the state of Michigan, mail it by mid-February.
 After you submit the FAFSA, within several weeks you’ll receive a STUDENT AID REPORT (SAR) which details your financial aid package from the federal government and tells about loans or grants for which you are eligible.